What is Borax?

 - Borax is one of the most effective mold-killing compounds.

-- Borax is chemical-free, does not emit harmful gases, and is significantly safer than commercial “mold-removing” products.
+- Borax is non-toxic, does not emit harmful gases, and is significantly safer than commercial “mold-removing” products.

 - Borax has an economically-friendly price and can be used not only as a detergent and all-purpose cleaner, but also as an insecticide.